Noel C Gonzalez, PhD, LPC Psychotherapy & Consultation

 In addition to his broad clinical experience, he has particular interests in anxiety disorders, depression, couples therapy, eating disorders, sexual addiction, relationship issues, mood disorders, and LGBTQ+ issues.
 He also has specialized training, experience and interest in assessment of children and adults, including hardship evaluations for INS waivers, in the treatment of families disrupted by a child's behavior problems, infidelity, and treatment of problems related to divorce and other family transitions.
 He facilitates groups for adults and children focusing on behavior modification, divorce support groups, and support group for LGBTQ+ individuals focused on personal awareness, and conscious living.

-If you have any questions regarding our LPC-Interns or would like more information, please contact us:
+If you have any questions regarding our LPC-Associates or would like more information, please contact us:

 Community Outreach Clinic Intake and Information Line: